Best Cheap Health Insurance in Alaska (2025)

 Cheap or free health insurance in Alaska if you have a low income

 If you can't afford health insurance, you might be able to get Medicaid, which is free.
-If you can't get Medicaid, consider a Silver plan with rate subsidies and another discount that makes your medical care cheaper.
+If you can't get Medicaid, consider a Silver plan with rate subsidies and another discount that makes your medical care more affordable.

 Medicaid in Alaska

-To get Medicaid in AK, you have to make about $26,000 or less per year if you're single or less than about $54,000 per year as a family of four.
+To get Medicaid in AK, you have to make about $26,000 or less per year for individuals or less than about $54,000 per year as a family of four.
 These limits are higher than they are in other states, which means you can make more in Alaska and still get Medicaid.

 Alaska has programs for low-income adults, children, pregnant women, seniors and those who are blind or disabled.